mtscout6/mimosa-cjsx/README.md

 }
 ```

-* `lib`: You may want to use this module but may not be ready to use the latest version of the `react-tools`.
-Using the `lib` property you can provide a specific version of `react-tools` if the one being used by this module isn't to your liking.
+* `lib`: You may want to use this module but may not be ready to use the latest version of the `coffee-react`.
+Using the `lib` property you can provide a specific version of `coffee-react` if the one being used by this module isn't to your liking.
 To provide a specific version, you must have it `npm install`ed into your project and then provide it to `lib`.
 For instance: `lib: require("coffee-react")`
 * `extensions`: an array of strings, the extensions of your Coffeescript React/JSX files.